HighPoint/aws-powershell-aerolite/README.md

 - **Port 443 must be open.**

 Aerolite is agent-free, because it accesses the AWS System Manager installed along with your EC2.
 The System Manager uses port 443 to communicate with Windows EC2 Instances.
-The EC2 Security Group must open port 443, the standard port for https traffic.
+The EC2 Security Group must open port 443, the standard port for HTTPS traffic.

 - **The Windows EC2 IAM role must include the AmazonSSMManagedInstanceCore policy**